jcd3dr/Nuevotema/README.md

 - Automatic security headers (`X-Frame-Options`, `X-Content-Type-Options`, `Referrer-Policy`).

 You can adjust the login slug, the allowed attempts and the lockout duration under **Appearance → DadeCore Options → Login Security**.
 The login attempt limiter is disabled when a security plugin such as Wordfence is detected so there are no hook conflicts.

+## SEO & Metadata Settings

+The theme includes a built‑in SEO panel found under **Appearance → DadeCore Options → SEO & Metadata Settings**.
+Use the checkboxes to toggle:

+- Meta tags for the `<title>` element and page description.
+- Open Graph tags for improved social sharing.
+- JSON‑LD structured data.

+These features are disabled automatically whenever a major SEO plugin (such as Yoast SEO or RankMath) is detected, preventing duplicate metadata output.